-This booklet should not replace advice given by the health care team, such as a nurse, physician, clergy, social worker, pharmacist or Home and Community Care Support Services (HCCSS) Coordinator.
+This booklet should not replace advice given by the health care team, such as a nurse, physician, clergy, social worker, pharmacist.

 You the Caregiver

 You are a very important part of the care team.
 Every team member needs to stay well and take care of themselves in order to care for someone else.